My experience with the hibachi grill / konro grill

 Walking down Omoide Yokochō in Tokyo and smelling all the grilled meats is delightful.
 That is quite possibly my favourite smell in the world, and cooking on the konro grill / hibachi grill allowed me to experience this in my own home.

 Having seen this hibachi on episodes of MasterChef and the equivalent in Japan, I decided it was time to reach my hand in my pocket and purchase one.
-As it was just myself and my partner at the time (we now have a baby), I went for the smallest one, which serves 2-4 people.
-In hindsight, I wish I had purchased the next size up as over Christmas, family came over, and I found the grill to be a little too small for entertaining a large group.
+As it was just myself and my partner at the time (we now have a baby), I went for the smallest one, which serves 2-6 people.
+Even when grilling with friends, while others enjoy their food, this small hibachi is still perfect for entertaining a larger group.

 I have cooked all kind of foods, from steaks to chicken, from prawns to scallops and from carrots to corn on my hibachi and each dish has been infused with a beautiful smoky flavour.